sourcey/recliner/README.md

 For more information and a live demo see the project page: [http://sourcey.com/recliner](http://sourcey.com/recliner)

 The script was born out of necessity when one of our clients was experiencing massive scroll lag on the mobile version of one of their media heavy news sites.
-It turned out that `lazy-load-xt` was the culprit, so we tested the other lazy load scripts out there but **none** of them meet our simple criteria:
+It turned out that `lazy-load-xt` was the culprit, so we tested the other lazy load scripts out there but **none** of them met our simple criteria:

 * Lightweight
 * Sets stateful CSS classes on elements